Just for Laughs

 Bugs Bunny ("Looney Tunes")

-Quick-witted, wisecracking, street-smart and carrot-chomping, Bugs Bunny has always been the hippest rabbit in the room.
-Created in the 1930s by producer Leon Schlesinger and his team of animators for Warner Brothers' Looney Tunes and Merrie Melodies series (and voiced by the great Mel Blanc), Bugs is an ageless phenomenon, nonchalantly outwitting such formidable adversaries as Elmer Fudd, Yosemite Sam, Marvin the Martian and a host of others for some eight decades.
-Equal parts Cary Grant, Groucho Marx and Carmen Miranda, Bugs "isn't just one of the great cartoon stars of all time," says critic Leonard Maltin, "he's one of the great movie stars."
+Quick-witted, street-smart and carrot-chomping, Bugs Bunny has always been the hippest rabbit in the room.
+Created in the 1930s by Leon Schlesinger Productions (the precursor to Warner Brothers Cartoons) and voiced by the great Mel Blanc, Bugs is an ageless phenomenon, nonchalantly outwitting such formidable adversaries as Elmer Fudd, Yosemite Sam, Marvin the Martian and a host of others for some eight decades.
+Equal parts Cary Grant, Groucho Marx and Carmen Miranda, Bugs "isn't just one of the great cartoon stars of all time," said critic Leonard Maltin, "he's one of the great movie stars."

 Elaine Benes ("Seinfeld")